Family Law Attorneys in Jacksonville

 demise of the marriage.

-the marriage is beyond repair, and divorce is the only option.
-Courts
+beyond repair, and divorce is the only option.
+Courts also allow parties

-also allow parties to divorce if one spouse was declared mentally incompetent
+to divorce if one spouse was declared mentally incompetent at least three

-at least three years prior to the filing of divorce.
-The basis that the
+years prior to the filing of divorce.
+The basis that the marriage is irretrievably

 Division of Property in Florida